icecubenz/mautic-advanced-templates-bundle/README.md

 | contact        | Variable | Holds a Contact entity (lead).
 You should refer fields by alias name (see example). | `{{contact.firstname}}`, `{{contact.country}}` |
 | json_decode | Filter   | Converts string in JSON format into object. | `{% set cart = contact.cart \| json_decode %}` In this sample we declare variable `cart` which will hold deserialized cart. |

+For easier debugging twig block content can be previewed in the webui with a real contact by adding the query-string `leadId` when previewing an email. e.g. `https://mautic.example.com/email/preview/1?leadId=100` this does not effect standard tokens / variables in the template.

 ### Example 1: Basic scenario